day8/re-frame-async-flow-fx/README.md

      maintains to work out how it should respond to each newly forwarded event.
   6. At some point, the flow finishes (failed or succeeded) and the event handler from step 1 is dispatched a `:halt-flow`.
-It de-registeres itself, and stops all event sniffing.
+It de-registers itself, and stops all event sniffing.

 Notes: